 Human Biology IB utilises a range of teaching and learning modes in recognition of the diversity of learning styles exhibited by the student population.
 Lectures and pre-lecture activities identify the concepts on which human biology is based and provide basic factual information and examples illustrating these concepts.
 The lectures are supported by online quizzes, and interactive tutorials that are designed to clarify understanding of concepts and apply them to new scenarios, often within a problem-solving context.
 Practical sessions provide an opportunity for visual and interactive learners to integrate the predominantly theoretical knowledge from lectures with that obtained via personal observations and hands on investigations.
 They also enable all students to acquire a more holistic perspective of the interactions between three-dimensional body form and functions at various hierarchical levels.
-In addition to the online summative quizzes, assessment throughout the semester includes tutorial and practical class extension tasks and a Group-based Discovery Project that fosters development of interpersonal communication and research skills within a range of biomedical contexts relevant to the wellbeing of humans.
+In addition to the online summative quizzes, assessment throughout the semester includes tutorial and practical class tasks and a major group-based assignment that fosters development of interpersonal communication and research skills within a range of biomedical contexts relevant to the wellbeing of humans.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Lectures: 36 x 1 hour = 36 hours

 Laboratories: 7 x 1 hour = 7 hours

 Tutorials: 8 x 1 hour = 8 hours

 Examination: 1 x 2 hours = 2 hours